One could very well argue that what I was doing on a night like this was... Immoral, at best...

 Wait, who opened this thing?

-Everyone started talking again, making me sigh of relief.
-I turned to the music player, hoping to go turn it back on.
-But suddenly, the sound of loud shattering resonated to my left.
+Everyone started talking again, and I sighed.
+Of relief or dread, I wasn't quite sure.
+I turned to the music player, hoping to turn it back on.

 In my mother's room.